Vienne (department): Religion

 The capital, Poitiers, is the see of the Roman Catholic Archdiocese of Poitiers, which pastorally serves the department.
+Ligugé Abbey, a Benedictine monastery a few kilometers to the south of Poitiers, is the oldest continuously active monastery in Western Europe.

 Tourism and sights

 The most famous tourist sites include the Futuroscope theme park, Poitiers (city of Art and History), the Abbey Church of Saint-Savin-sur-Gartempe, a UNESCO world heritage site, the animal parks of Monkey's Valley in Romagne and the Crocodile Planet in Civaux.

 Economy

 The production of goat cheese is an important industry in Vienne.

 International relations

 Vienne has a partnership relationship with: